 Application Review and Notification

 Faculty review the applications and make decisions January through March.
-Competitive applicants are invited to visit the campus to meet with the faculty (the department-wide visit is scheduled for February 6-8, 2014; these dates are preferred, but other dates can be arranged if necessary).
+The department may invite competitive applicants to visit the campus to meet with the faculty (the department-wide visit is scheduled for February 5-7, 2015; these dates are preferred, but other dates can be arranged if necessary).
 Decision letters are mailed February through March.
 If you are offered admission, you will have until April 15 to notify us of your decision.

-All admitted Ph.D. students are guaranteed support for five continguous years.
+All admitted Ph.D. students are guaranteed support for five contiguous years.
 Support may be in the form of a teaching assistantship, fellowship or grant.
-Students receive a stipend, fee remission (tuition waiver) and health insurance.
-In 2013 the value of the fee remission was $27,155.10 for non-residents.
+Students receive a stipend (a minimum of $23,000), fee remission (tuition waiver) and health insurance.
+In 2014 the value of the fee remission was $28,784 for non-residents.